CraftersMC-Guides-Project/guides-code/public/feather-bot/terms-and-condition.md

 ## 1) Who operates the bot

-Feather Bot is operated by its host CraftersMC Guides.
+Feather Bot is operated by its host CraftersMC Guides and is deployed on dedicated **AIC Cloud VPS (Paid)** hosting infrastructure to ensure high availability, low latency, and 24/7 continuous operation.
 The bot may be used in multiple Discord servers at the discretion of server administrators and the bot owner.

 ## 2) Eligibility